 The moment you begin to consider everything that goes into the job (mental and physical efforts), you get to understand that it isn’t enough.

-Another reason to fault NBA basketball teams is that they make so much money every season – $263.87 million went to the average team in the 2019/20 season.
+Another reason to fault NBA basketball teams is that they make so much money every season – NBA franchises generate hundreds of millions of dollars in average annual revenue.

-The situation looks even messier when you remember that these cheerleaders are mainly independent contractors, so they don’t get most worker’s benefits.
+The situation looks even messier when you remember that many of these cheerleaders have historically been classified as independent contractors, so they don’t get most worker’s benefits.

 For example, NBA cheerleading independent contractors do not receive any health insurance or benefits.